 PhD students who matriculate in Summer 2020 and after are guaranteed to have funding support from the University of Chicago, external sources, or a combination of the two for the duration of their program.
 The funding package includes the following:

 - Full tuition coverage

-● Annual stipend
+- Annual stipend

-● Fully paid individual annual premiums for UChicago's student health insurance (U-SHIP, the University Student Health Insurance Plan)
+- Fully paid individual annual premiums for UChicago's student health insurance (U-SHIP, the University Student Health Insurance Plan)

 The goal of the University’s commitment to ensuring that students are supported is to allow students to prioritize their studies and prepare for rewarding careers.
-Funding is contingent on remaining in good academic standing and making progress toward completing degree requirements.
+We expect students to remain in good academic standing and to be making progress toward completing degree requirements.

 Additional fellowships and awards are available to support language study, conference travel, and research travel.